-57. PUBLIC HOLIDAYS
+58. PUBLIC HOLIDAYS

-57.1 The following days, or any days prescribed under the law of any State or Territory to be observed in lieu thereof in that State or Territory, shall be observed as holidays by CSIRO officers:
+58.1 The following days, or any days prescribed under the law of any State or Territory to be observed in lieu thereof in that State or Territory, shall be observed as holidays by CSIRO officers:

 1 January New Year's Day

 26 January Australia Day

 Easter (Good) Friday

 Easter Monday

 25 April Anzac Day

-Queen's Birthday
+King's Birthday

 25 December Christmas Day

 26 December Boxing Day

-- 57.2 In addition to the days mentioned above, additional days or part days will be observed as local public holidays where these days are declared under State or Territory law and observed by the whole of the community in that Region, State or Territory. - 57.3 If under a State or Territory law, a day or part day is substituted for one of the public holidays listed above, then the substituted day or part day is the public holiday.
+- 58.2 In addition to the days mentioned above, additional days or part days will be observed as local public holidays where these days are declared under State or Territory law and observed by the whole of the community in that Region, State or Territory. - 58.3 If under a State or Territory law, a day or part day is substituted for one of the public holidays listed above, then the substituted day or part day is the public holiday. - 58.4 Where CSIRO and an officer agree, a day or part day may be substituted for a day or part day that would otherwise be a public holiday under this clause.
+Agreement by CSIRO is subject to the substitution meeting its operational requirements.
+Where an officer substitutes a public holiday for another day, they will not be paid penalty rates for working ordinary hours on the public holiday.

-58. DOMESTIC FAMILY VIOLENCE AND ABUSE SUPPORT
+59. DOMESTIC FAMILY VIOLENCE AND ABUSE SUPPORT

-CSIRO is committed to providing a supportive, flexible and safe workplace for officers affected by domestic family violence and abuse (DFVA) when they need it most.
-CSIRO has support systems in place for officers impacted by domestic family violence and abuse including a trained network of DFVA contact officers, online resources and information on external services, access to a confidential Employee Assistance Program, flexible working arrangements which includes the ability to change locations, contact numbers, email addresses and devices.
-Access to paid and unpaid leave is also available to officers.
+- 59.1 CSIRO is committed to providing a supportive, flexible and safe workplace for officers affected by domestic family violence and abuse (DFVA) when they need it most.
+CSIRO has support systems in place for officers impacted by domestic family violence and abuse including a trained network of DFVA contact officers, online resources and information on external services, access to a confidential Employee Assistance Program, flexible working arrangements which includes the ability to change locations, contact numbers, email addresses and devices. - 59.2 Access to paid leave is available to all officers, including casual officers. - 59.3 Paid leave available under this clause is paid for indefinite and specified term officers at their full rate as if they were at work. - 59.4 Paid leave for casual officers under this clause is paid at their full pay rate for the hours they were rostered to work in the period they took leave.